NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Other Power**

 Specifies the panel load other power.
+This represents the total of all other electric loads that are fastened in place, permanently connected, or located on a specific circuit.
+For example, garbage disposal, built-in microwave.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.

 - **Name:** ``electric_panel_load_other_power``
 - **Type:** ``Double``